WordPress as Persistent Memory for AI Agents

 • Files on diskwp-content/uploads for markdown documents the agent reads

-• MySQL — custom tables for chat sessions and job history
+• MySQL — custom tables for chat sessions, job history, agent registry, and logs

 • Admin UI — human-editable through the WordPress dashboard

-• Action Scheduler — cron-like cleanup and scheduled workflows
+• Action Scheduler — cron-like cleanup, scheduled workflows, and daily memory generation

 • Hooks system — extensible injection points for custom memory sources